Reduce, Reuse...and Then Recycle!

-Recycling gets a lot of attention, but we actually see it as the last step before throwing something away...there are many ways to reduce the amount of waste you create long before you have something left to recycle!
+To reduce waste, think outside the blue bin!
+Recycling gets a lot of attention, but we actually see it as the last step of waste reduction.
+There are many ways to prevent waste as well as other ways to recycle!

 Here are some quick tips:

-buy concentrates because they last longer and then recycle the container
+- Buy concentrates because they last longer and may have less packaging.

 At the office-